notbd/Ikalendar2/docs/index.md

 features:
   - icon: <span class="i-gravity-ui:compass"/>
     title: Your Companion
     details: ikalendar2 is your best companion for tracking Splatoon 2 schedules.
-Stay up-to-date with the latest rotations, with separate UI designs optimized for iOS and iPadOS respectively.
+Stay up-to-date with the latest rotations, with optimized UI designs targeted to iPhone and iPad respectively.
   - icon: <span class="i-tabler:brand-swift"/>
-    title: Fully SwiftUI
+    title: Clean and Swifty
-    details: Focusing on speed and readability, ikalendar2 is built entirely with SwiftUI, leveraging the latest APIs to deliver a fast and modern app experience.
+    details: Unlike all the clutter and clumsiness from the traditional source, ikalendar2 is built entirely in SwiftUI with a clean interface, leveraging the latest APIs to deliver a fast and modern app experience.
   - icon: <span class="i-gravity-ui:cloud-check"/>
     title: Auto Refresh
-    details: The robust auto-refresh system ensures the lastest rotation info is always ready.
-Never have to worry about doing it yourself!
+    details: The robust auto-refresh system ensures the lastest rotation info is always on display.
+Never have to worry again about doing it yourself!
   - icon: <span class="i-ic:round-animation"/>
-    title: Animations
+    title: Animated
-    details: Enjoy meticulously designed, game-inspired animations and transitions throughout the app.
-Rotation tracking is just as fun and vibrant as the game itself!
+    details: Find meticulously designed, game-inspired animations and transitions throughout the app.
+Rotation tracking is just as fun and vibrant as the game itself :]
   - icon: <span class="i-gravity-ui:palette"/>
-    title: Extensive Customizations
+    title: Customizations
     details: Fancy a different look for the stages?
 In mood for a new app icon?
-Make it truly yours with a variety of personalization options.
+Make ikalendar2 truly yours with a variety of personalization options.
   - icon: <span class="i-hugeicons:translate"/>
     title: Multi-Language Support
     details: In-App localization support is now available for both English and Japanese.